MarlinFirmware/MarlinDocumentation/_features/lin_advance.md

 ## Before Using Linear Advance

-Please consider the following points before you enable `LIN_ADVANCE` or you may end up with strange and intractible issues:
+Please consider the following points before you enable `LIN_ADVANCE` or you may end up with strange and intractable issues:

 - Your printer has to produce good prints to start with.
 The extruder steps/mm value has to be calibrated precisely and should be tuned at low print speeds (20mm/s) to elimiate nozzle pressure effects.
 - Check for any backlash in the extruder drive gears (if any).
 Excessive backlash will cause strange noises during the extra extruder movements!